Ewindar/model-beet-budding/README.md

 # model-beet-budding
+Licensed under the Apache License, Version 2.0
-Modeling the budding process of the beet plant with neural network
+Title: Modeling the budding process of the beet plant with neural networks